 If your website or landing page doesn’t share reviews from your customers, how can your future customers make the right decision to purchase your product for their business?

-In our experience, software product listings with 10 or more user reviews have a 2x higher conversion rate than those with no reviews.
+In our experience, software product listings with 10 or more user reviews see on average 3x the Gartner Digital Markets product profile pageviews than those with no reviews.
+As a PPC client, generating 10 reviews can double average click through rates.
 As long as you continue to add reviews to your product profile, you’ll see fantastic results.

 14 smart ways to help your teams get started: